siusoon/n.a.g/README.md

 See the net.art generator main page: http://net.art-generator.com/

-note: Currently, the encoding format is Unix (LF), Western (Mac OS Roman) for stat.pl and utf-8 for index.cgi
+note: Currently, the encoding format is utf-8 for index.cgi

 CC BY 4.0 - https://creativecommons.org/licenses/by/4.0/